Mount Etna: May 2008–July 2009 eruption

+January 2011–February 2012 eruption

 Through January 2011 to February 2012, the summit craters of Etna were the site of intense activity.
 Frequent eruptions and ash columns forced the authorities to shut down the Catania airport on several occasions.
 The July 2011 episode also endangered the Sapienza Refuge, the main tourist hub on the volcano, but the lava flow was successfully diverted.
 In 2014, a flank eruption started involving lava flows and strombolian eruptions.
 This was the first flank eruption since 2008–09.

+December 2015 eruption

 On 3 December 2015, an eruption occurred which climaxed between 03:20 and 04:10 local time.
 The Voragine crater exhibited a lava fountain that reached 1 km in height, with an ash plume which reached 3 km in height.
 The activity continued on the following days, with an ash plume that reached 7 km in height that forced Catania airport to shut down for a few hours.
 Volcanic gas emissions from this volcano are measured by a multi-component gas analyzer system, which detects pre-eruptive degassing of rising magmas, improving prediction of volcanic activity.

+March 2017 eruption

 An eruption on 16 March 2017 injured 10 people, including a BBC News television crew, after magma exploded upon contact with snow.

+December 2018 eruption

 An eruption on 24 December 2018, following a dyke intrusion at shallow depth, spewed ash into the air, forcing the closure of airspace around Mount Etna.
 Two days later, a magnitude 4.9 earthquake shook the town of Fleri and surrounding towns and hamlets in the Province of Catania, damaging buildings and injuring four people.

+February–March 2021 eruption

 Beginning in February 2021, Mount Etna began a series of explosive eruptions, which have had an impact on nearby villages and cities, with volcanic ash and rock falling as far away as Catania.
 As of 12 March 2021, the volcano has erupted 11 times in three weeks.
 The eruptions have consistently sent ash clouds over 10 km into the air, closing Sicilian airports.
 There have been no reports of injuries.

+February 2022 eruption

 In February 2022 there were two eruptions.
 On 11 February 2022, at 6 pm, there were lava fountains from the Southeast Crater which had become a single Strombolian eruption by 7 pm.
 Between 10 pm and 11 pm, it had reached a height of almost 1,000 m and lava bombs were thrown at a considerable distance.
 Ash was blown west by the wind and then turned southeast.
 There was large lava flow in the western flank.
 On 19 February at 10.15 am there was an explosive eruption, again from the Southeast Crater, high lava fountains and lava flows, the longest of which went down the north-eastern flank towards the Bove Valley.